flamholz/flamholz.github.io/_posts/2019-01-22-admissions-reflections.md

 * You take classes and rotate in your first year.
 * You are also highly encouraged to apply for research fellowships (e.g. the [NSF GRFP](https://www.nsfgrfp.org/)) this year.
 * Students typically rotate in 3 labs.
 4th rotations are exceptional but possible.
+* Rotations are chosen based on your preferences alone - faculty do not rank you.
+* You are guaranteed to get your first choice for at least one rotation.
-* First semester is dedicated to a 5-day-a-week survey class called MCB200.
-It's an introduction to modern molecular and cell biology and a great way to meet your classmates.
+* First semester is dedicated to a 5-day-a-week survey class.
+* MCB200 is an introduction to modern molecular and cell biology and a great way to meet your classmates.
 * Second semester you take 2+ graduate courses of your choosing.
 * The only classes remaining after first year are research ethics and the 290 reading courses.